centre-for-humanities-computing/DaCy/README.md

 <h1 align="center">DaCy: A SpaCy NLP Pipeline for Danish</h1>

 DaCy is a Danish preprocessing pipeline trained in SpaCy.
-At the time of writing it have achieved State-of-the-Art performance on all Benchmark tasks for Danish.
+At the time of writing it has achieved State-of-the-Art performance on all Benchmark tasks for Danish.
 This repository contains code for reproducing DaCy.
-To download the model use the DaNLP package (request pending), SpaCy (request pending) or downloading the project directly ([link coming](missing)).
+To download the models use the DaNLP package (request pending), SpaCy ([request pending](https://github.com/explosion/spaCy/issues/7221)) or downloading the project directly [here](https://filesender.deic.dk/simplesaml/module.php/core/as_login.php?AuthId=default-sp&ReturnTo=https%3A%2F%2Ffilesender.deic.dk%2Findex.php%3Fs%3Dtransfers%23transfer_35131).

 ## Reproduction
 the folder `DaCy` contains a SpaCy project which will allow for a reproduction of the results.
-This folder also include the evaluation metrics on DaNE.
+This folder also includes the evaluation metrics on DaNE.

 ## Usage